sidney-eliot/3d-artists-handbook/content/uv-unwrapping.md

 enableToc: true
 ---
 ## Overview
 UV Unwrapping is best in Blender, by far.
-When UV unwrapping, its good practice to use UV checker maps to better see distortions.
+When UV unwrapping, it's a good practice to use UV checker maps to better see distortions.
 Make sure that every part of the model that shares the same atlas texture map has the same UV checker map size.
 My favorite collection of UV Checker Maps is [here](https://polycount.com/discussion/186513/free-checker-pattern-texture).

 ## Placing Seams
 >[!tip] Helpful stuff for placing seams